-Alcohol and Drug Education Programs
+Alcohol and Drug Programs

-USC Upstate's Alcohol and Drug Education Programs promotes low-risk, healthy choices about alcohol and other drugs by providing educational workshops, media campaigns, substance-free events and counseling services.
-The goal is to promote low-risk, healthy choices and to prevent impairments in academic achievement, personal development and productivity.
-Services are provided by certified, master's-level counselors with experience in alcohol and drug issues.
-For information about these programs, please contact the office at 864-503-5536 or visit the Campus Life Center, Suite 220.
-Office hours are Monday through Friday from 8:30 a.m. - 5 p.m.
+Alcohol and Drug Programs actively promotes lowrisk, healthy choices regarding the use of alcohol and other drugs by providing confidential services to Upstate students.
+AOD offers individual, group, and family counseling as well as prevention, education, and standard outpatient treatment options to meet student needs.
+All services are provided or supervised by licensed, Master's level counselors with specific experience and training in alcohol and drug-related issues.
+For more information about Alcohol and Drug Programs please contact AOD at 864-503-5536 or visit the Campus Life Center, Suite 220.
+Office hours are Monday through Friday from 8:30am - 5:00pm.